 Professional athletes tend to receive a lot of attention on social networks and on TV.
-Of course, there are those who receive way more attention than others, regardless of the fact that they are all pro.
-Moreover, the sport they play also affects how popular they will be.
-After all, a pro soccer player is known all over the world, whereas a pro cricket player doesn’t receive a fraction of that attention.
+Of course, there are athletes who receive way more attention than others, regardless of the fact that they are all pro.

 So when young people dream about becoming a pro athlete they often overlook just how many professionals are out there that have a relatively small fan base.
 Still, it’s always good to have these aspirations and fame should not be your motivator.
 That being said you should know just how much it takes to go pro.
 Here we will focus on swimming and what you would need to do if you wish to become an elite swimmer.

 You might be a naturally good swimmer and have a great build for this sport, however if you wish to make it to the big leagues you need to have discipline.
 This means staying up early in the morning to train, having a strict diet, and powering through when you feel like skipping or having a cheat meal.
 Almost every new generation pushes the boundaries of what’s humanly possible because their training program gets updated.